matt-harvey/vat/README.rst

 ::

     2013-03-09
-    The first line can be thought of as a summary of the task.
+    The first line that isn't a date serves as a summary of the task.
     The rest is the body of the task.
 The task needn't have a body.
     Tasks are separated by blank lines.